-- 1) Report of study that address issues raised in the audit report. - 2) Updated TB Report
+1) Report of study that address issues raised in the audit report.

-An IACS report regarding the observation has been drafted which includes reference to "TB-Report Safety Margin Report for the 2015 GBS Audit - Service Experience, Rev 1, 13 December 2016".
+IACS explanatory paper will be finalised in 2019 and will include reference to "TB-Report Safety Margin Report for the 2015 GBS Audit - Service Experience, Rev 1, 13 December 2016", which was already submitted, audited and recognized as in compliance with GBS in 2016.